Medical student’s suicide: Two health networks demand action in the ‘institutional murder’

 “Based on the findings of our preliminary inquiry, we have suspended them,” association’s General Secretary Dr Deepak Mundhe said.
 “Now, they have written to us seeking our help in this case.
 In view of the seriousness of matter, we shall now sensitise the reservations category students both in the junior and senior levels on such issues.”

 Meanwhile, an anti-ragging committee has interrogated nearly 30 people, including resident doctors, professors, nurses, and other staff of BYL Nair Hospital and the medical college which is attached to it, The Hindu reported on Tuesday.
-However, the panel has been unable to interrogate the three accused as they are absconding.
+However, the panel has been unable to interrogate the three accused as they are missing.

 The Brihanmumbai Municipal Corporation has suspended the licences of four doctors – Head of Gynaecology Department Dr Yi Ching Ling, and the three accused resident doctors, DNA reported on Tuesday.